prmr/JetUML/docs/install.md

 # Installation Instructions

-*For older releases please see the [Legacy Section](#legacy) at the bottom of this page.*

-## Release 3.0 and Up

-Starting with Release 3.0, JetUML is distributed in two formats:
+JetUML is distributed in two formats:

 * **Self-contained application:** A large OS-specific download that must be installed on your system, but that does not require the Java platform.
+Currently available for Windows only, with plans to offer binaries for Windows and Linux when resources permit it.
 * **Thin Jar:** A small Java archive (jar) file that does _not_ include any of the dependencies.
-This option is available for experienced users who just want to download a tiny file and run it from the command-line.
+This option is available for users who just want to download a tiny file and run it from the command-line.
 The thin jar is OS-independent but requires to have Java 17 or later *and* JavaFX 17 or later installed.

 ### Self-Contained Application